dropbar/riwstore/_products/product3.md

 - Sealed wood top with iron legs
 - Measures 20" tall by 12" wide
 - Available Colors: Black, White, Clear, Teal, Pink, Yellow, and Green.
-  Let us know your color choice in the order notes
 - $44.99